danielpowney/multi-rating/readme.txt

 = Features =

 * 5 star ratings, percentage and score results
-* Multuple rating criteria and questions using star ratings, select drop-down lists and radio buttons to choose answers from
+* Multiple rating criteria and questions using star ratings, select drop-down lists and radio buttons to choose answers from
 * Font Awesome used for star rating icons or upload your own star rating images to use instead
 * Shortcodes to display the rating form and rating results
 * Shortcode and widget to display a list of rating results (sort by highest rated, lowest rated, most entries, post title ascending or post title descending)